 To keep up-to-date with the latest developments and events, sign up to the Cambridge newsletter for teachers and HE advisers.

-The Schools Liaison Assistant is always happy to hear from teachers, so please email Terri-Leigh at: email@example.com if you have any questions.
+The Schools Liaison Officers are always happy to hear from teachers, so please email Caitlin and Terri-Leigh at: firstname.lastname@example.org if you have any questions.